BDC Hamburger Icon

 Let’s say you’ve taken the first step and know your patient’s insurance will cover your services with an $80 copay.
 You’ll want that $80 from the patient sooner rather than later.
 Take these steps to make that happen:

 • Send patient statements as necessary.
 Ideally, your patient will owe a copay, and their insurance will take care of the rest.
-But it isn’t always that simple.
+But it isn’t always so simple.
 If the insurer denies some or all of the claim, payment for the remainder falls on the patient.
 To convey this news, send patient statements detailing the claim and which parts the insurer declined to pay.
 The insurer should send the patient an explanation of benefits (EOB) with the statement for further insight.

-5. Determine how you’ll handle rejected and denied claims.
+4. Determine how you’ll handle rejected and denied claims.

 No matter how much work you put into rigorously checking your claims before filing, rejections and denials are inevitable.
 What happens next is up to you and can have a noticeable impact on your cash flow and billing costs.